metabase/metabase/docs/configuring-metabase/caching.md

 5. Enter a cache duration in hours.
 6. Click **Save changes**.

 > The **Cache configuration** will only apply to questions that meet the [minimum query duration](#minimum-query-duration).
-You can check a question's average query duration from Metabase's [auditing tools](../usage-and-performance-tools/audit.md).
+You can look up a question's average query duration from Metabase's [auditing tools](../usage-and-performance-tools/audit.md).

 For questions that meet the minimum query duration, your dashbaord cache configuration will override: